-Stray dogs are accepted from 8:00 a.m. - 4:00 p.m., Monday - Sunday.
-York County residents and Animal Control Officers must call ahead to notify shelter staff that they are transporting a stray dog to our shelter.
+The YCSPCA can only accept stray dogs from animal control officers contracted by York County municipalities, York County police officers, or a PA state dog warden.
+Stray dogs are accepted from 8:00 a.m. - 4:00 p.m., Monday - Sunday from these entities.
+We request that York County police officers, animal control officers and PA state dog wardens call ahead to notify us that they are transporting a stray dog to the YCSPCA.